 Can landlords apply for buy-to-let mortgage payment holidays?

-On Wednesday, March 18th, the government announced that a 3-month mortgage payment holiday would extend to Buy to Let mortgages to help landlords cope with the challenges of COVID-19.
+Back in March, the government announced that a 3-month mortgage payment holiday would extend to Buy to Let mortgages to help landlords cope with the challenges of COVID-19.

 This announcement formed part of a series of measures brought forward by the Ministry of Housing, Communities and Local Government to support landlords and tenants across the UK.